Markmbithi/Project-files/Section A Q1/README.md

 ### 2. Navigate to the project folder from the command line
 cd "Section A Q 1"

+#### 1. Install Bower components from the commandline
+    bower install

 ### 3. Start the server

 This command serves the app at `http://127.0.0.1:8081` and provides basic URL